AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

       1. Select [!UICONTROL **Save**] > [!UICONTROL **Save**].

-         The destination is now configured to send data to the Google Cloud Platform location that you specified.
+         The destination is now configured to send data to the GCP location that you specified.

-   1. (Conditional) If you have not previously added a Google Cloud Platform account:
+   1. (Conditional) If you have not previously added a GCP account:

       1. Select [!UICONTROL **Add account**], then specify the following information: